Steven Tandy

-Steven Tandy (born 23 October 1952, Sydney, Australia) is an Australian stage, television and film actor.
+Steven Tandy (born 23 October 1952) is an Australian stage, television and film actor.
 He is best known for playing Tom Sullivan, the second eldest son in the classic Australian television series The Sullivans.

 Biography

 After graduating from the National Institute of Dramatic Art (NIDA) in 1971, Tandy landed the role in the Australian television series The Sullivans.
 Since then he has appeared often in film and stage roles.
 For thirteen years he played the role of Commodore Lassard in the Police Academy Stunt Show at Warner Bros.
 Movie World on the Gold Coast, Queensland.
 He returned to NIDA in 1995 to study directing.